 and ourI have always loved experimenting with skincare – trying new products, learning about different ingredients as well as seeing and feeling the difference.

-I have trained thousands of people how to apply skincare and to choose the products that work best for them.
+I have trained hundreds of people on how to apply skincare and to choose the products that work best for them.

 We always wear our skin, it is on show everyday, so it is important to look after it.

 Plus, make-up will look sooo much better if it is applied to a smooth canvas.

 My grandmother taught my sister and I to invest in skincare as she didn’t want us to end up like our great aunt, who she said looked like a “wrinkled prune!”

 But there are so many products out there – so which ones to choose?